idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ## Summary and Future works

-A multiphysics coupled code system with Griffin, MOOSE heat conduction, and NekRS (Cardinal), has been established using the MOOSE framework for the purpose of hot channel factor evaluation in LFR applications.
+A multiphysics coupled code system with Griffin, MOOSE heat transfer, and NekRS (Cardinal), has been established using the MOOSE framework for the purpose of hot channel factor evaluation in LFR applications.
 Griffin drives the coupled simulation using the multiphysics coupling scheme of the DFEM-$S_N$/CMFD solver.
-The Richardson iterations for the DFEM-$S_N$CMFD calculation are performed first, followed by the H.C. and NekRS coupled calculation that uses the operator splitting method for the conjugate heat coupling, in the Picard iteration loop until the relative difference of the L2-norm of the coolant temperature field in successive Picard iterations drops down below $10^{-5}$.
+The Richardson iterations for the DFEM-$S_N$CMFD calculation are performed first, followed by the H.T. and NekRS coupled calculation that uses the operator splitting method for the conjugate heat coupling, in the Picard iteration loop until the relative difference of the L2-norm of the coolant temperature field in successive Picard iterations drops down below $10^{-5}$.
 Locating the Picard iteration loop outside the Richardson iteration loop needs to be set in an input manually and is important to avoid false temperature convergence in weakly coupled problems.